 Patient satisfaction score of 96

-This score is based on results from patient satisfaction surveys conducted by a third-party vendor between September 2014 and February 2015.
-Surveys containing questions regarding satisfaction in the categories of “facility,” “people,” “personal” and “processes” were sent to all patients with valid email addresses within three days of treatment, and 2,146 surveys were returned.
-The scored responses to the 28-item survey were totaled and divided by the number of responses to equal an average score of 96 out of 100.
+This score is a mean, rounded to the nearest whole number, based on results collected by a third-party vendor, Press Ganey, between Oct 2016 and March 2017.
+Surveys containing 31 items regarding satisfaction in the categories of “registration,” “nursing,” “physician,” “facility,” “personal issues,” “anesthesiologist” and “overall assessment” were sent to all patients with valid email addresses as early as three days after treatment, and 1,505 surveys were returned and scored using a Likert scale.
+LSI earned a score of 95.7 out of 100.

 Some level of improvement was reported by 90.8 percent of patients.
 The average improvement reported was 64 percent.
 These figures were calculated from three-month postoperative survey responses collected from 7/1/15 to 6/30/16.
 Patients who completed their survey outside of a two-week window were removed from the sample, as were patients who entered an inconsistent character or any value over 100.

 Laser Spine Institute complication rates are calculated quarterly and are based on the number of reported events divided by the number of completed surgeries.
 Complication rate may include categories such as postoperative infections and neurological deficits, hospital transfers, hematomas, wrong procedures, returns to surgery and patient injuries in the facility.
 Our medical staff constantly monitors events to identify specific trends and potential issues.